Administrative Guidelines for Implementing CSU Hospotality Policy (ICSUAM1301.00)

 Unapproved/disallowed expenditures will be the personal obligation of the employee incurring the expense.

-University employees are responsible for complying with Directive 11 and these guidelines and implementation procedures.
+University employees are responsible for complying with Hospitality (D11) policy and these guidelines and implementation procedures.
 Failure to comply may result in disciplinary action pursuant to the applicable collective bargaining agreement or, for non-represented employees, applicable administrative policies or procedures.

 All employee business meals or entertainment expenses must conform to IRS regulations.
 No employee business meal or entertainment expenditure that is considered taxable income under IRS regulations will be reimbursed or paid.
 An employer’s reimbursement of an employee business meal or entertainment expense may be considered taxable income to an employee if: